-However, under the Mining Code, private entities may carry out geological mineral investigation and produce geological information under a public-private partnership structure and under the methodological supervision of the Public Geological-Mineral Services, provided that (i) such public-private partnership is duly justified (since, as a rule, the Government is the entity responsible for this activity), and (ii) a proper authorisation is obtained from MGM.
+However, under the Mining Code, private entities may carry out geological mineral investigations and produce geological information under a public-private partnership structure and under the methodological supervision of the Public Geological-Mineral Services, provided that (i) such public-private partnership is duly justified (since, as a rule, the Government is the entity responsible for this activity), and (ii) a proper authorisation is obtained from the MGM.

-2.2 What rights are required to conduct exploration?
+What rights are required to conduct exploration?
+2.2

-As a rule, to carry out exploration activities, the investor is required to negotiate and enter into, with MGM and/or a national concessionaire entity for a given mineral, a mineral investment contract ("MIC").
+As a rule, to carry out exploration activities, the investor is required to negotiate and enter into with the MGM and/or a national concessionaire entity for a given mineral a mineral investment contract ("MIC").
 However, for exploration and mining of mineral resources used in civil construction and public works, a mineral permit suffices.
 In respect of artisanal activities, only a mineral ticket is required.

 Focusing now on industrial mining, the Mining Code adopted a single-contract model (the MIC) under which mineral rights are granted, from the outset, for the whole mineral process (exploration, evaluation, reconnaissance, mining and marketing).
-The Mining Code divides the mineral activities in three phases (reconnaissance and exploration stage, appraisal stage and mining stage), although explicitly stating that the rules, rights and obligations covering the three phases are to be set forth in the relevant MIC.
+The Mining Code divides the mineral activities into three phases (reconnaissance and exploration stage, appraisal stage and mining stage), although explicitly stating that the rules, rights and obligations covering the three phases are to be set forth in the relevant MIC.

 MICs may be entered into further to either (i) a spontaneous application, or (ii) a public tender.
 Public tenders may be optional or compulsory, depending on the geological potential of the relevant area and/or the qualification of the mineral to be exploited as strategic or non-strategic.
 Minerals may be classified as strategic by the Government depending on their economic relevance, its use for strategic purposes or other specific technical mining aspects.
 Other relevant criteria to qualify a mineral as strategic are its rarity, its impact on economic development, the demand on the international market, the impact on its exploitation on job creation, its technological relevance, the impact of its exploitation in the balance of payments and/or its relevance for the military industry.
 Diamonds, gold and radioactive minerals are expressly qualified as strategic minerals in the Mining Code.
+Presidential Decree 231/16, of 8 December 2016, recently also classified rare metals and rare earth elements as strategic minerals.

-In the absence of a mandatory public tender, in accordance with the requirements set forth in the Mining Code, the mineral rights may be granted on a first-come, first-served basis to the applicant who evidences the technical and financial capability required to carry out the relevant mineral activities.
+In the absence of mandatory public tender, according to the requirements set forth in the Mining Code, the mineral rights may be granted on a first-come, first-served basis to the applicant who evidences the technical and financial capability required to carry out the relevant mineral activities.